Putin says Russia will do all it can to improve ties with U.S.

-OSAKA (Reuters) - Russia’s president said on Saturday that Moscow would do all it could to improve relations with the United States that have been strained by years of diplomatic conflicts over Ukraine and alleged Russian meddling in U.S. elections.
+OSAKA (Reuters) - Russia’s president said on Saturday that Moscow would do all it could to improve relations with the United States that have been strained by years of diplomatic conflicts over Ukraine and accusations of Russian meddling in U.S. elections.

 Vladimir Putin was speaking at the G20 summit in Osaka where he met U.S. President Donald Trump to discuss issues ranging from trade to disarmament.
 He also invited Trump to visit Moscow in May next year.

+Trump confirmed that Putin had invited him to a ceremony to mark 75 years since Russia’s World War Two defeat of the Nazis.

+“He invited me and I said I would give it very serious consideration,” Trump told a news conference after the summit.

-Putin described the talks in Osaka as a “good meeting, business-like, pragmatic” and said the two leaders agreed that bilateral economic ties required improvement.
+Putin described the talks in Osaka as a “good meeting, business-like, pragmatic” and said the leaders agreed that two-way economic ties required improvement.

 “I think we both understand that we need to somehow resolve the current situation,” Putin said, adding that the two nations needed to “somehow find the strength to turn the page and move forward.”